 Grade - Amber

-Made mid-season, a little darker in color with a smooth, more rounded flavor.
+Made mid-season, a little darker in color with a smooth, more rounded flavour.

 Best for baking, glazing salmon, chicken, ham and bacon, salad dressings, and flavouring custards, puddings and flans.
 The most versatile Grade.

 Stronger and deeper flavour, with brown sugar notes.

 Best in dishes where you want a pronounced maple flavour such as BBQ sauces, marinades and glazes for meat, oven-baked vegetable dishes or in pastries.
 For an unconventional pairing use in place of honey with cheese.